krezac/tesla-data-source/README.md

 * minTimeLap: minimum number of seconds in pit or on lap to count it [10]
 * mapLabels: labels displayed in the bubble on map
 * textLabels: labels displayed next to the map
+* lapLabelsTotal: labels used to display lap details for total
+* lapLabelsRecent: labels used to display lap details for recent lap
-* lapLabels: labels used to display lap details
+* lapLabelsPrevious: labels used to display lap details for previous lap
 * chargingLabels: labels used to display charging details

 ## Label formatting